k8ssandra/k8ssandra/docs/content/en/tasks/scale/_index.md

 * `rack3`: `my-k8ssandra-dc1-rack3-sts-0` gets bootstrapped next.
 * `rack1`: `my-k8ssandra-dc1-rack1-sts-1` gets bootstrapped last.

-This is indeed the most balanced topology we could have achieved with 4 nodes and 3 racks.
+This is indeed the most balanced topology we could have achieved with 4 nodes and 3 racks, and the bootstrap order makes it so that no rack could have 2 nodes bootstrapped before the others.

 Now let's scale up to, say, 8 nodes.
 The operator will bootstrap 4 new nodes, exactly in the following order: